gtanev/binary-tree-roll/README.md

 ```
 def rollCCW(root, parent = null)
-    if (root is not null)
+    if root != null
-        if (root.right is not null)
+        if root.right != null
             rollCCW(root.right, parent)
             root.right.left = root
             root.right = null
-        else if (parent is not null)
+        else if parent != null
             parent.right = root
             parent.left = null
-        if (root.left is not null)
+        if root.left != null
             rollCCW(root.left, root)
 ```

-The algorithm "rewires" the nodes of any given binary tree in such a way that it performs the complete roll operation by visiting each node exactly once during a recursive inorder traversal, producing the expected tree in line with the formal definition of the roll operation.
+The algorithm "rewires" the nodes of any given binary tree in such a way that it performs the complete roll operation by visiting each node exactly once during a recursive inorder traversal, producing the expected tree in accordance with the formal definition of the roll operation.

-Applying the roll transformation in a single direction successively on any binary tree (mutating it in place) results in an idempotent sequential pass through a unique subset of all possible binary tree topologies of a given size, until the topology of the initial tree is eventually reached.
-Note that the number of distinct binary trees obtainable through this cyclic transformation can either be equal to or a multiple of the number of obtained distinct topologies, meaning there can be trees that are topologically identical but have their nodes (i.e., node values) shuffled around.
+Applying the roll transformation successively in a single direction on any binary tree (mutating it in place) results in a sequential pass through a unique subset of all possible binary tree topologies of a given size, until the topology of the initial tree is eventually reached.
+Note that the number of distinct binary trees obtained through this cyclic transformation can be either equal to or a multiple of the number of obtained distinct topologies, as there are trees that are topologically identical but have their nodes at different positions.

-The running time of this algorithm is always linear or `Θ(𝑛)` as it visits each node once, and its space complexity is proportional to the height of the given binary tree as the call stack grows up to `ℎ + 1` frames, i.e., `Θ(𝑛)` in the worst case (for `ℎ = 𝑛 - 1`) and `Θ(log2𝑛)` in the best case (for `ℎ = ⌊log2𝑛⌋`).
+The running time of this algorithm is always linear or `Θ(𝑛)` analogous to the linear traversal it performs, and its space complexity is proportional to the height of the given binary tree as the call stack grows up to `ℎ + 1` frames, i.e., `Θ(𝑛)` in the worst case (for `ℎ = 𝑛 - 1`) and `Θ(log2𝑛)` in the best case (for `ℎ = ⌊log2𝑛⌋`).